openstack/openstack-ansible/doc/source/user/security/ssl-certificates.rst

 .. _OpenStack Nova Docs for remote console access: https://docs.openstack.org/nova/latest/admin/remote-console-access.html#vnc-proxy-security

-In OpenStack-Ansible TLS to haproxy is configured in haproxy, TLS to noVNC is not currently enabled and TLS to Compute nodes is enabled by default.
+In OpenStack-Ansible TLS to haproxy is configured in haproxy, TLS from haproxy to noVNC is not currently enabled and TLS from nVNC to Compute nodes is enabled by default.

+Changes will not apply to any existing running guests on the compute node, so this configuration should be done before launching any instances.
+For existing deployments it is recommended that you migrate instances off the compute node before enabling.

 To help with the transition from unencrypted VNC to VeNCrypt, initially noVNC proxy auth scheme allows for both encrypted and